Zeiss ZX1 vs Canon 1D X Mark II

 |3 shutter flaps per second||16 shutter flaps per second|

 |142 x 93 x 46 mm, 800 g||158 x 168 x 83 mm, 1530 g|

 Body comparison: Zeiss ZX1 vs Canon 1D X Mark II

 The side-by-side display below illustrates the physical size and weight of the Zeiss ZX1 and the Canon 1D X Mark II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the ZX1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (101 percent) than the Zeiss ZX1.
 It is noteworthy in this context that the 1DX Mark II is splash and dust-proof, while the ZX1 does not feature any corresponding weather-sealing.